-2 Cook Out employees fired after Roxboro officer allegedly denied service
+2 Cook Out employees fired after cashier refused to serve Roxboro police officer

 ABC11 attempted to reach out to the district manager and the headquarters for context on the policy, but so far no response.

-2 Cook Out employees fired after Roxboro officer allegedly denied service
+2 Cook Out employees fired after cashier refused to serve Roxboro police officer

 More Videos